 |Contact name||Your Limited Company to provide|

 You will also need to have calculated the full amount that you’re claiming for in the claim period.

-The earliest date your claim period can commence is 1st November 2020.
 You should make a claim each month.

 HMRC says you must retain all records and calculations in respect of your claims for six years in case HMRC has any questions about your claim.

 If you’re claiming for employees that are flexibly furloughed, you’ll also need:

 Payment of your grant may be at risk or delayed if you submit a claim that is incomplete or incorrect.